Top Sri Lanka Destinations

-Bentota is a town located near Galle, known for its beautiful beach and river.
+Bentota is well known for its beautiful beach and river.
 It is a popular destination for water sports, as well as delivering the ancient healing art of Ayurveda.
 Bentota is also famous for its toddy production, a beverage made from coconut nectar.
 Near Bentota, you can find the famous Kande Viharaya, a Buddhist temple featuring a statue and mural paintings.
 We host our popular Sunshine and Yoga retreats in Bentota every year in February.

-Between the months of November and April, Sri Lanka is one of the greatest places to discover whales and dolphins in their natural habitat.
-Blue whales, sperm whales, orcas, pilot whales and dolphins are regularly spotted on boat trips, as the deep waters provide an ideal feeding ground for their migration season.
+During November and April, Sri Lanka is one of the greatest places to discover whales and dolphins in their natural habitat.
+Regularly spotted on boat trips are Blue whales, sperm whales, orcas, pilot whales and dolphin!
+This is due to the deep waters providing an ideal feeding ground for their migration season.
 Dondra has become the main spot for whale watching, and in Kalpitiya you can witness up to 1500 dolphins in a single trip.

 7. The Knuckles Mountain Range

 The Knuckles Mountain Range lies in central Sri Lanka.
 The range takes its name from a series of recumbent folds and peaks in the west of the massif which resembles the knuckles of a clenched fist when viewed from certain locations in the Kandy District.
-The entire area is often robed in characteristic layers of cloud.
+Often robed in cloud, it is a stunning environment boasting incredible hikes!
 In addition to its aesthetic value, the range is of great scientific interest.
 At higher elevations, there are a series of isolated cloud forests.
 They host a variety of flora and fauna, some of which cannot be found anywhere else in the world.

-Yala is situated in Sri Lanka’s Southeast and hugs the panoramic Indian Ocean.
-It was designated a national park in 1938 and has a protected area of nearly 130,000 hectares of land.
-This consists of light forests, scrubs, grasslands, tanks and lagoons.
-Yala is home to 44 varieties of mammal and 215 bird species.
-Among its more famous residents are the world’s biggest concentration of leopards, majestic elephants, sloth bears, sambar deer, jackals, spotted deer, peacocks, and crocodiles.
+Situated in Sri Lanka’s Southeast, Yala hugs the panoramic Indian Ocean.
+Originally designated a national park in 1938 Yal has a protected area of nearly 130,000 hectares of land.
+Consisting of light forests, scrubs, grasslands, tanks and lagoons it is vast and diverse.
+Furthermore, Yala is home to 44 varieties of mammal and 215 bird species.
+However, its more famous residents include the world’s biggest concentration of leopards, elephants, sloth bears, sambar deer, jackals, spotted deer, peacocks, and crocodiles.

 Adam’s Peak is a 2,243m (7,359 ft) mountain in the central highland region of Sri Lanka that is popular for Sri Lankans and tourists alike.
 For Sri Lankans, Adam’s Peak is an important pilgrimage site.
 However, The religious significance of Adam’s Peak greatly depends on who you’re talking to: